Disney World and other major Florida tourist attractions closing ahead of Milton | KRDO

 Florida state parks

-Many of Florida’s state parks are closing ahead of the hurricane.
+Almost 150 Florida state parks are closed ahead of the hurricane.
 Click here for the full, updated list.

 Everglades National Park